 I do not recommend you stay too far outside the general city center as you will spend too much time taking buses for it to be practical.

 Check out this guide for more inspiration on where to stay in Split.

-Below are my top three picks for the best hostels in Split, but feel free to check out our in-depth hostel guide, here.
+Below are my top three picks for the best hostels in Split.

 Overall Best Hostel in Split – Grand Hostel LerO